 All staff undertake Infection, Prevention Control training at induction and on an annual basis thereafter.
 Training records are then audited by the Practice Manager.

-Modesty curtains in all consulting rooms are disposable and once opened are changed by the cleaning staff every 6 months, or sooner if soiled or damaged.
+Modesty curtains in all consulting rooms are disposable and once opened are changed by the maintenance team every 6 months, or sooner if soiled or damaged.

 TOYS, BOOKS & MAGAZINES

 We do not provide toys for children in the waiting room.
 We feel it is more important to manage the risk of potential infection than to entertain patients.

 The only literature displayed in the waiting room comes in the form of patient information leaflets.
 These are changed regularly to reduced possible risks.